frederickaplan/fdh/files/PART2/fdh-2-1.md

 - Book scanners with manual page turning
 - Book scanners with automatic page turning

-Some project brings the scanners close the collections to be scanned (e.g. First phase of the Venice Time Machine project )

-In other cases, the collections are sent to more efficient scanning houses (e.g. Google Books general strategy).
+Some project brings the scanners close the collections to be scanned (e.g. First phase of the Venice Time Machine project ) in other cases, the collections are sent to more efficient scanning houses (e.g. Google Books general strategy).

 #### Sampling methods